IntersectMBO/cardano-base/CONTRBUTING.md

 The Nix code which builds our packages also cares about the index state.
 This is represented by inputs managed by `nix flake`: You can update these by running:
-- `nix flake lock --update-input hackage` for Hackage
+- `nix flake lock --update-input haskellNix/hackage` for Hackage
 - `nix flake lock --update-input CHaP` for CHaP

 If you fail to do this you may get an error like this from Nix: